About Cal U's Environmental Health and Safety Programs

 Environmental Health and Safety Programs

-The Office of Environmental Health and Safety (EHS) administers the workers’ compensation program for the University and processes all work-related injury claims.
+The Office of Human Resources administers the workers’ compensation program for the University and processes all work-related injury claims.

 In accordance with the Pennsylvania Workers’ Compensation Act, any University employee who suffers an accidental injury or occupational illness within the meaning of the law is entitled Medical Benefits and Compensation.